nmstate/nmstate.github.io/demos.md

 # Demos
-At the end of each development sprint a demo is presented describing new capabilities of nmstate.
+At the end of each development sprint, a demo is presented describing new capabilities of nmstate.

-## Demo-1: Link Sate
+## Demo-1: Link State
 Date: 23 May 2018

 List all links on the node and control the links (admin) state.